 Today, Native Americans only put up a tepee for fun or to connect with their heritage.

-Chipewyan people live in modern houses and apartment buildings, just like you.
+Dene people live in modern houses and apartment buildings, just like you.

-Chipewyan men wore a breechloth with leggings.
+Dene men wore a breechcloth with leggings.

 In colder weather they would also wear a belted caribou-skin tunic with pointed flaps.